 The grinder number refers to your grinder’s size.
 The grinder plate often determines it in your grinder.
 They are not stable and therefore vary from one grinder type to another.

 Yes, they do.
 Consistent use of your grinder makes it go blunt with time.
 However, that is not permanent, as you can always sharpen a blunt grinder blade.
 You can sharpen your grinder blade with a sharpening stone, sandpaper, or a knife sharpening system.

 How long your meat grinder lasts depends on the level of maintenance.
 If you often sharpen them and do not use them for the wrong purposes, they could serve you for years.

-What meat grinder plate sizes should I have?
+What meat grinder plate sizes should you have?

-You can have different sizes of grinder plate based on your domestic or commercial needs.
+You can have different sizes of grinder plates based on your domestic or commercial needs.
 However, for the home, a size 5, 8, 12, 22, or 32 is ideal.

 You can carry out many of the activities related to maintaining the meat grinder yourself.
 However, when you cannot figure out what to do in the case of grinders like the electric and the commercial grinder, it is best to see an expert.

 Nonetheless, the lifespan of the grinder is determined by how well you are able to utilize it while still maintaining it.

 Loved this article?
 You can read more guides here on Cheffist.